 The Broad RBC identified five implementation objectives for the Broad River Basin Plan as listed in Table ES-6.
 These five objectives were developed based on themes that emerged from the recommended water management strategies; the drought response recommendations; and certain planning process, programmatic, and technical recommendations.
 The RBC prioritized these objectives, as directed by the Planning Framework.
 Table ES-7, on the following page, presents representative corresponding short-term strategies and actions to achieve each objective.
-The RBC identified, discussed, and selected long-term strategies that build on the short-term actions and strategies.
+A detailed plan for implementing the RBC-identified strategies and actions can be found in Table 10-2 of the plan.
+The RBC also identified, discussed, and selected long-term strategies that build on the short-term actions and strategies.
+The long-term strategies are listed in Table 10-5 of the plan.